 - Judge Dredd.
 While Dredd and Herman Ferguson are trying to sneak through the Judge headquarters, Dredd does this to another Judge who is trying to arrest him.

 - In The Karate Kid II, Mr. Miyagi is trying to rescue Daniel from Arrogant Kung-Fu Guy Chozen.
 He has just finished defeating all of his Mooks.
 Then one of them makes the mistake of trying it again from behind...and promptly takes another fall.

-- Neo also pulled one off during the chateau fight in The Matrix Reloaded: when one mook attempted to backstab him, he blocked over his shoulder.
+- Neo also pulled one off during the chateau fight in The Matrix Reloaded: when one mook attempts to backstab him, he blocks over his shoulder.

 - Parodied in the Do You Know Praying Mantis? scene from Robin Hood: Men in Tights.

 - RoboCop too shoots without looking, but he pre-targets the bad guys in his computerized head.
 Given the satirical tone of the series, this is almost certainly done tongue-in-cheek.

 - In Rollerball, the protagonist does this, then points out that he could hear the other guy.